 Please complete an online application at www.wfisd.net or contact the Human Resources Department at 940-235-1012 for additional information.

-MCISD is accepting applications for a Secondary Teacher /Coach.
+MCISD is accepting applications for a Teacher / Boys Assistant Coach.
 Applications may be completed through AppliTrack, which may be accessed at the Munday CISD website, http://www.mundaycisd.net ; just go to Employment Opportunities and follow the link to AppliTrack where you may complete the application.
 Upon completion, the application will be available for viewing by MCISD administration.
-For more information, you may contact Patrick Corcoran, Athletic Director, by email Patrick.Corcoran@esc9.net or by calling 940-422-4321.
+For more information, you may contact Patrick Corcoran, Athletic Director, by email Patrick.Corcoran@mundaycisd.net by calling 940-422-4321.
 Teaching field is JH Science or High School Social Studies

 Thank you for your interest in becoming an employee of Munday CISD.